Ghana Communication Technology University: Overview

+Mr. Emmanuel Baidoo has been appointed as the new Registrar of the university, effective May 27, 2022.
+He takes over from Mr. Nii Adotei Abrahams, who served for two terms from August 2020 to August 2022.

 Faculties

 The institution has 3 main faculties.
 These are the Faculty of Computing and Information Systems (FoCIS), Faculty of Engineering (FoE), and the Faculty of IT Business.

 Faculty of Computing and Information Systems

 The Faculty of Computing and Information Systems (FoCIS) includes 5 departments: